awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-telemetry.md

 # Telemetry in the AWS SAM CLI<a name="serverless-sam-telemetry"></a>

-SAM CLI includes telemetry\.
-In addition to existing feedback, telemetry allows us to better understand our customer’s needs, common CLI scenarios and existing issues\.
-The information collected will include generic usage metrics, system and environment information, and errors \(see below for types of information collected\)\.
-These generic metrics will inform our product decisions and help us continue to deliver features and enhancements that improve the customer experience\.
-This feature does not collect personal information, such as usernames or email addresses, or extract sensitive project\-level information and customers control whether telemetry is enabled and can change their settings at any point of time\.

-Customers new to SAM CLI, upon first use after installation, will be provided with a message prompt informing them that telemetry collection is enabled and will provide the customer with instructions on how to opt out \(see instructions for opt out below\)\.
+At AWS, we develop and launch services based on what we learn from interactions with customers, and we use customer feedback to iterate on our product\.
+Telemetry is additional information that helps us to better understand our customers’ needs, diagnose issues, and deliver features that improve the customer experience\.

+The AWS SAM CLI collects telemetry, such as generic usage metrics, system and environment information, and errors\.
+See [Types of Information Collected](#serverless-sam-telemtry-data-collected) for details of the types of telemetry collected\.

+The AWS SAM CLI does **not** collect personal information, such as usernames or email addresses, nor does it extract sensitive project\-level information\.

-Customers already using SAM CLI, including as a part of automated CI/CD systems, will be provided with the message prompt upon first use after update or next install\.
-If telemetry remains enabled, we will send telemetry data in the background without requiring any additional customer interaction\.
+Customers control whether telemetry is enabled, and can change their settings at any point of time\.
+If telemetry remains enabled, the AWS SAM CLI will send telemetry data in the background without requiring any additional customer interaction\.

-**Note**
-The message prompt will only appear upon the first update or install after the launch of the telemetry feature, and not upon every update thereafter\.

 ## Disabling Telemetry for a Session<a name="serverless-sam-telemtry-opt-out"></a>